New Study Shows Neanderthals Survived 3,000 Years Longer Than Previously Believed In Spain

 “There is still a lot we do not know about human evolution and, especially, about the Neanderthals.
 Our textbook ideas about Neanderthals and modern humans have been mostly derived from finds in France, Germany and Central Europe, but during the Ice Ages these were peripheral areas: probably as much as half of the Paleolithic people who ever lived in Europe were Iberians.
 Ongoing research has begun to bear fruit, and I have no doubt that there is more to come.”

-The new study on the existence of Neanderthals 3,000 years later than previously thought in Spain can be read in the Volume 3, Issue 11 edition of Heliyon.
+The new study on the existence of Neanderthals 3,000 years later than previously thought in Spain can be read in Volume 3, Issue 11 edition of Heliyon.

 [Featured Image by Martin Meissner/AP Images]